data-apis/array-api/spec/extensions/linear_algebra_functions.md

 (function-linalg-eigvalsh)=
 ### linalg.eigvalsh(x, /, *, upper=False)

-Computes the eigenvalues of a symmetric matrix (or a stack of symmetric matrices) `x`.
+Returns the eigenvalues of a symmetric matrix (or a stack of matrices) `x`.

 <!-- NOTE: once complex number support, each matrix must be Hermitian -->